Prediction intervals for neural network models using weighted asymmetric loss functions: Experiments and results

-In this section, we describe and discuss our results of forecasting daily demand for 10 food products.
-The forecasting model is an adaptation of N-BEATS architecture~\cite{oreshkin2019n}, whose initial version was developed by Molander~\cite{Molander2021}.
-We train the model simultaneously on all products, each having ca 2-year-long history of daily sales, including as features (usually one-hot-encoded) their categories, providers, weather, and a calendar with indicated special days and periods.
-The total size of the dataset is 17373 numerical vectors of size 160 each.
 During the training, mini-batches are drawn with replacement, following point\,1 of Sec.\,\ref{sec:connection}.
 The Tensorflow implementation of our model uses the Adam optimiser~\cite{Kingma2015AdamAM} with early stopping and learning rate decay (starting from $10^{-3}$).
-The algorithm usually converges in 100 epochs.
+The algorithm converges in less than 70 epochs.

-The model predicts the next day's sales based on a 14-day window of recent sales data, current weather conditions and approaching holidays.
-The forecast horizon in this task is shortened to 1 day to match the theoretical assumptions, hence the presented results for the period from 2022-04-02 to 2022-06-16 consist of 76 forecasts for each the median prediction (i.e.~50\%\,PI) and the two PI bounds.
-We perform 90 individual predictions, a.k.a.~three months of forecasts, per product and backtest them against historical data.

-It is important to note that we use MAE to train the model for forecasting.
-This is a special case of our weighted loss function~\ref{thm:main} where $\alpha = 0.5$.
-For a PI of width $\beta$, we train to find the lower bound using $\alpha = 0.5 - \beta/2$ and the upper bound using $\alpha = 0.5 + \beta/2$, e.g.~for $\beta = 0.9$, we train for $\alpha = 0.05$ and $0.95$ for the lower and upper bound respectively.
+We optimise a multitask loss function, which is the sum of three distinct loss functions defined by Eq.\,\ref{thm:main}, namely $l(\alpha=0.5) + l(\alpha=0.5 - \beta/2) + l(\alpha=0.5 + \beta/2)$.
+Consequently, we estimate the result and the PIs with a desired coverage probability $\beta$ at once.
+Training a single neural network to predict all three values simultaneously is not only more computationally efficient, but also helps capture their dependencies, thereby avoiding stochastic artefacts (such as crossing PIs, which we occasionally observed when estimating the three values in separate training runs).

+The model utilizes a 14-day window of recent data, weather forecasts, and upcoming events to predict the next day's sales or revenues.
+We limit the forecast horizon to 1 day, as per the theoretical assumptions.
+Therefore, for the period from 2 April to 21 July, we generate 111 predictions per product, which we back-test against the historical data to evaluate our model's performance.
+In addition, we experiment with longer forecast horizons of one or two weeks (which utilise additional extensions to the model to preserve theoretical correctness and efficacy), demonstrating the stability of our method.

+Figures~\ref{fig:example1} and~\ref{fig:example2} show the results of the two case studies: product demand and store revenue forecast with prediction interval for different confidence levels $\beta$, respectively.
+The median demand was calculated together with the 70\%\,PI using the multiloss function described above; in addition, the 80\% and 90\%\,PIs are plotted.
+The interval width grows with $\beta$, as expected (the largest widening should occur just before reaching 100\%, assuming the errors follow either a Laplacian or Gaussian distribution.)